 Jurassic World Was a Safe Bet

 Our knowledge of dinosaurs has greatly improved since the early 1990s and the reboot represented a good chance to showcase this – for example, it’s now widely accepted that almost all Dinosaurs were covered in some type of feathers and incorporating this into the movie would have been a pretty interesting but bold and applaudable move.

 Jurassic World director Colin Trevorrow arguably played it a little safe hoping that the fact the movie doesn’t stray too far from the original 1993 blockbuster means that it can be enjoyed by every generation of dinosaur enthusiast possible.
-Of course, this makes perfect sense from a business perspective but with Trevorrow confirmed as the director for the next two films, it would be nice to see him push the boat out somewhat in order to minimise the risk of that samey feeling associated with previous instalments in the franchise.
+Of course, this makes perfect sense from a business perspective but with Trevorrow confirmed as the director for the next two films, it would be nice to see him push the boat out somewhat in order to minimize the risk of that same feeling associated with previous installments in the franchise.